Azure/azure-docs-sdk-java/docs-ref-services/preview/resourcemanager-healthbot-readme.md

 ---
 title: Azure Resource Manager Healthbot client library for Java
-keywords: Azure, java, SDK, API, azure-resourcemanager-healthbot,
+keywords: Azure, java, SDK, API, azure-resourcemanager-healthbot, healthbot
-author: ramya-rao-a
+author: joshfree
-ms.author: ramyar
+ms.author: jfree
-ms.date: 01/08/2021
+ms.date: 07/19/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: java
-ms.service:
+ms.service: healthbot
 ---

-# Azure Resource Manager Healthbot client library for Java - Version 1.0.0-beta.1
+# Azure Resource Manager Healthbot client library for Java - Version 1.0.0-beta.2

 Azure Resource Manager Healthbot client library for Java.

 This package contains Microsoft Azure SDK for Healthbot Management SDK.
 Microsoft Healthcare Bot is a cloud platform that empowers developers in Healthcare organizations to build and deploy their compliant, AI-powered virtual health assistants and health bots, that help them improve processes and reduce costs.
 Package tag package-2020-12-08.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

+## We'd love to hear your feedback

+We're always working on improving our products and the way we communicate with our users.
+So we'd love to learn what's working and how we can do better.

+If you haven't already, please take a few minutes to [complete this short survey][survey] we have put together.

+Thank you in advance for your collaboration.
+We really appreciate your time!

+## Documentation

+Various documentation is available to help you get started

+- [API reference documentation][docs]

 ## Getting started